capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

 A few weeks ago I found a database of air quality measurements from locations around the world.
 The data, available at [OpenAQ](https://openaq-data.s3.amazonaws.com/index.html), offers almost daily data beginning in June of 2015.
 I decided to create a map to visualize this data to get a sense of what the mountain of spreadsheets had to show.
 I had never built a web scraper before, nor done much coding in Python, so I took this as an opportunity to learn a few new skills in the process.

+**Scraping and Analyzing**
 The key to writing a program to download the right files comes down to getting an array of the file names.
-Here we use the Python package BeautifulSoup to parse the page.
-In this case, the CSV files were given <key> tags in the site HTML, making them easy to pluck out.
+Here we use the Python package `BeautifulSoup` to parse the page.
+In this case, the CSV files were given `<key>` tags in the site HTML, making them easy to pluck out.
 ```py
 def find_csvs(url):